afnaayshu/afnaayshu/README.md

 - 👋 Hi, I’m @afnaayshu
-- 👀 I’m interested in coding and art
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning c program and i have a good base in c++

 <!---